oweb36/mws-docs/Freedom Boards/Future.md

 	Her halo would behave like AngelSaph, except the emotional indications because she is more noticable about her mental and emotional health unlike AngelSaph.
 Her halo is unique though, as its made of 18K rose gold, giving her halo a unique look.
 Her halo also looks like a lower-grade-quality version of [AngelSaph](AngelSaph.md)'s halo.
 Its as if her halo has been broken and then someone poorly rewelded bits of her halo again.

 	GiSY and AngelSaph serves different purposes niches, but they can and do work together to do more.
 - [ ] [Xeo](Xeo.md) would be taller, and be damaged (cracks and slight inward bent as scars, she is still ok though dw about her as she still works).

 	She would have controlled some of her anger issues, but she still has some of the anger issues left (Its her now).
+Xeo is still the angriest person, but she would have mellowed out a bit.
 - [ ] [MHeLy](MHeLy.md) would have a massive overhaul in identity and appearance, probably.
+She got a **GLOW UP**!

 	## Appearance and physiology
 	She is way taller than currently.
 Way taller.